 What is next?

-The fee is £60 per session.
+The fee is £60 for remote and £70 for in person sessions.
 Low cost places are available for those who cannot afford the full fee.
-All appointments require 24 hours cancellation notice.
+2 weeks' cancellation notice is required for all appointments.
 Missed sessions without notice are due in full.

 If you want to decide if psychoanalytic treatment is right for you or see if we can work together, we can arrange an initial consultation.
 It is important that you work with someone you feel that it is the right fit for you as this can affect the whole treatment.